 The Cosmos SDK does not support post-transaction processing.
 Archway takes into account GasLimit instead of actual gas consumption by the transaction.
 The good news is that the Cosmos SDK could potentially have post-transaction functionality in the future.

-Archway allows each dApp developer and their community to configure how the rewards are managed and distributed.
-When a contract is instantiated, the dApp creator specifies an
+Archway allows each dapp developer and their community to configure how rewards are managed and distributed.
+When a contract is instantiated, the dapp creator specifies an

-Unlike existing smart contract platforms, Archway does not burn gas fees or distribute them entirely to the validators or miners.
-Instead, the collected gas fees are split between dApp developers and validators.
+Unlike other smart contract platforms, Archway does not burn gas fees or distribute them entirely to the validators or miners.
+Instead, the collected gas fees are split between dapp developers and validators.

 It would not be profitable for an attacker to spam transactions on the network as gas rebates recoup only part of the fees paid (50%).
 As an additional safeguard against potential abuse and to prevent the deployment of spam contracts, gas fees are higher for uploading new contracts than for routine transactions.
 Gas fees are still sufficiently low to allow smaller projects to upload contracts.

 Gas fee rebates are automatically paid out by the network on a per-block basis.

 The overall inflation rate on the Archway network follows the model of the mint module in the Cosmos Hub, with total token supply increasing between 7% and 20% annually, depending on the ratio of tokens that are actively staked on the network.

 The Archway protocol then shares a portion of these total inflation rewards directly with dapps.
 At genesis, 25% of inflation rewards go to dapp developers and 75% go to validators.
 For example, if the network sees total annual inflation of 8%, then 2% goes to dapps and 6% goes to validators.
 These distribution values are configurable parameters that can be adjusted by the Archway community through network governance.